Skip to content

 What problem it solves

 It addresses the "thinking tax" and "context explosion" inherent in multi-agent systems.
-By using a hybrid Mamba-Transformer backbone and Latent MoE, it provides high-capacity reasoning and a massive 1M-token context window without the extreme compute costs of traditional dense models.
+By using a hybrid Mamba-Transformer backbone and Latent MoE (Mixture-of-Experts), it provides high-capacity reasoning and a massive 1M-token context window with 5x throughput efficiency compared to traditional dense models on NVIDIA hardware.

 Where it fits in the stack

 Model Provider / Intelligence Layer.
-It serves as the "brain" for long-running autonomous agents, particularly in software development and cybersecurity triaging.
+It serves as the "brain" for long-running autonomous agents, particularly in software development, cybersecurity triaging, and complex RAG pipelines.

-• Hybrid Mamba-Transformer: Combines Mamba-2 layers (for linear-time sequence efficiency) with Transformer attention layers (for precise associative recall).
+• Hybrid Mamba-Transformer: Combines Mamba-2 layers (linear-time sequence efficiency) with Transformer attention layers (precise associative recall).

 • Latent MoE: Compresses tokens before routing to experts, allowing the model to consult 4x as many experts for the same computational cost.

-• Multi-token Prediction (MTP): Forecasts several future tokens simultaneously, improving reasoning during training and enabling 3x wall-clock speedups via built-in speculative decoding.
+• Multi-token Prediction (MTP): Forecasts several future tokens simultaneously, enabling 3x wall-clock speedups via built-in speculative decoding.

 • Native NVFP4 Pretraining: Optimized for NVIDIA Blackwell architecture, cutting memory requirements and speeding up inference by 4x compared to FP8 on older hardware.